wallabyjs/console-ninja/README.md

 ## How does it work

-Console Ninja integrates with locally installed tools that are building/preparing your code, and instruments it before it gets to the runtime (browser or node process that runs the code).
+Console Ninja integrates with locally installed tools that are building/preparing your code, and instruments the code before it gets to the runtime (browser or node process that runs the code).

 To integrate with supported tools seamlessly, Console Ninja patches your locally installed node modules.
 When you stop Console Ninja in the editor with the `Pause` command, all made patches are undone.

+TODO yarn

 Console Ninja also does its best to detect if you are running your tool in production mode (by checking CLI flags and process environment variables).
 In the case when production mode is detected, the tool will not modify your built app code even if Console Ninja is running.
 However, in the (unlikely) case if you are running production builds on your local dev computer and are deploying or sharing those local builds outside of your machine, we recommend to run Console Ninja `Pause` command in your editor prior to running the build to guarantee that no instrumented code ends up in the build.